History of Bobsleigh

 Bobsleigh races historically took place on natural-ice tracks.
 Today however, most competitions take place on tracks with an artificial ice surface.
 A notable exception is the natural-ice track in St. Moritz, Switzerland, which is a regular stop on the World Cup circuit.
 Most tracks are about 1500 metres long and all have unique characteristics and varying degrees of difficulty.
 All courses drop a minimum specified vertical distance and feature numerous banked curves from top to bottom.

 In World Cup competitions, two heats are held over one day in each event.
-At the Olympics and World Championships (held annually except in the Olympic year), four heats are held over two days in both the two-man and four-man events.
+At the Olympics and World Championships (held annually except in the Olympic year), four heats are held over two days in the two-woman, two-man and four-man events.
 The crew with the lowest combined time in all events is the winner.
 There are also America’s Cup and Europa Cup race series, the development level circuits for the newer teams.
 These races allow the teams to gain experience and earn the qualifications needed to compete at the World Cup and World Championship level.
 In addition to the senior World Championships, athletes under the age of 26 can compete in the Junior World Championships.

 Since the ice becomes rougher as the competition progresses, it is an advantage to be among the first to go down the track.
 To determine which crews get the best start positions, a seeding system is in place to reward the top crews based on their previous results.
 At the first World Cup competition of each season, the final results from the previous season apply.
 Places from 1 to 10 are allocated on the basis of World Cup results.
 For the remainder of the season, starting groups are based on current World Cup results as follows: Group I — 1 to 10; Group II — 11 to 20; Group III — 21 to 30; Group IV — 31 and up.
 A draw is used to determine start numbers within each group.
 At the Olympics, crews are seeded into groups of 10 based on the current World Cup standings.
 A draw is used to determine start numbers within each group as follows: Group I — 1 to 10; Group II — 11 to 20; Group III — 21 to 30; Group IV — 31 and up.